Old Bridge Township, New Jersey: Aviation

 Old Bridge Airport is a general aviation facility located 5 mi south of the central business district.
 The closest commercial airport is Newark Liberty International Airport, which is about 23 mi (about 32 minute drive) from the center of Old Bridge Township.

 Healthcare

 Raritan Bay Medical Center has two hospitals in the area, the Old Bridge division and the Perth Amboy division.
-The Old Bridge Division, which handles all but trauma cases is located at the intersection of, Route 18 and Ferry Road.
+The Old Bridge Division, known as Hackensack Meridian which handles all but trauma cases is located at the intersection of Route 18 and Ferry Road.

 Other regional hospitals near the township that handle all but trauma cases include CentraState Medical Center in nearby Freehold and Bayshore Medical Center in nearby Holmdel.
 Most trauma cases are handled by Robert Wood Johnson University Hospital in nearby New Brunswick.

 Old Bridge also has many long-term care facilities and nursing homes.

 Emergency services

 Police department

 Old Bridge maintains a full-time police department consisting of 90 sworn personnel divided into multiple bureaus.
 The police department handles approximately 50,000 to 55,000 calls for service each year.